RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 Instinct MI25 on ROCm v4.5 for a period of 12 months from the software GA date.

-Planned Deprecation for Code Object Version 2 AND 3
+Planned Deprecation for Code Object Versions 2 AND 3
 =====================================================

-With the ROCm v4.5 release, the generation of code object version 2 and 3 is being deprecated and may be removed in a future release.
+With the ROCm v4.5 release, the generation of code object versions 2 and 3 is being deprecated and may be removed in a future release.
 This deprecation notice does not impact support for the execution of AMD GPU code object versions.

 The -mcode-object-version Clang option can be used to instruct the compiler to generate a specific AMD GPU code object version.
 In ROCm v4.5, the compiler can generate AMD GPU code object version 2, 3, and 4, with version 4 being the default if not specified.